reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 <div class="notice warning">
   <h4>Bean Validation API Dependency</h4>
-  In order to use bean validation, <a href="/bean-validation-with-spring-boot/#setting-up-validation">we must have the <code>javax.validation.validation-api</code> dependency in our classpath</a>
+  In order to use the bean validation annotations, <a href="/bean-validation-with-spring-boot/#setting-up-validation">we must have the <code>javax.validation.validation-api</code> dependency in our classpath</a>
 </div>

-Additionally, we can also define some default values that are set when our `AppProperties` class is initialized:
+Additionally, we can also define some default values by initializing the fields of `AppProperties`:
 ```java
 @Validated
 @ConfigurationProperties(prefix="app.properties")